vormwald/jekyll-blahg/README.md

 ## How to deploy it

-I use cloudflare pages to deploy this site.
-It's super easy to set up.
+I use a github action.
+See: `.github/workflows/jekyll.yml`

 ## Important bits